-Type: Enum (Single) Rule: HW;SW;QA
+Type: Enum (Single) Rule: HW;SW;QA This attribute can be used

 This attribute can be used to show that the requirement's tester is either the Hardware, Software, or Quality Assurance division within the company.
 This attribute is especially helpful for tags within test requirement documentation.
 To avoid repetitive typing, these values have been given acronyms.